Dating Before, During and After Divorce – Potential Impact on Divorce or Custody

-The very nature of a divorce or separation is that the parties are ending their life together and moving on.
-Divorce is a long process and it is not surprising that some people will start moving on before or during the divorce.
+The very nature of a divorce or separation is that the parties are ending their life together and moving on. and it is not surprising that some people will start moving on before or during the divorce.
 Dating while you are still married is adultery under New Jersey law, which is one of the grounds for divorce available.

 However, adultery will not impact the divorce proceedings in the way one may expect, since New Jersey is a no-fault divorce state.
 One important note is that if one spouse alleges adultery, the name of the new boyfriend or girlfriend needs to be included in the divorce pleadings.